They’re No Longer 10

 Let us make sure our hearts are conditioned to accept and not reject those who are in need.

 “Give to the one who asks you, and do not turn away from the one who wants to borrow from you.”
 Matthew 5: 42

 Beware lest we camouflage our hardheartedness with excuses and unforgivingness.
 God will not be mocked.

 “Do not be deceived, God is not mocked; for whatever a man sows, this he will also reap.”
 Galatians 6: 7

 Love is not a goosebumpsy feeling or emotion.
 To love is to actually do the things we’ve been commanded to do, no matter how hard they may be.

-God gave us the laws so we can obey them.
-Those who ignore them do so to their own detriment.
+God gave them to us so we can obey them.
+Those who choose to ignore them do so to their own detriment.
 See Of Legalism and Christians.